awsdocs/amazon-s3-userguide/doc_source/list_amazons3.md

 Amazon S3 \(service prefix: `s3`\) provides the following service\-specific resources, actions, and condition context keys for use in IAM permission policies\.

+**Note**
+You can use the actions listed below in IAM policies and Amazon S3 bucket policies to grant permissions for specific Amazon S3 API operations\.
+Most actions have the same name as the API operations they are associated with\.
+However, in some cases, the API operation and action names are different\.
+Additionally, a single action can control access to more than one operation, and some operations require several different actions\.

 References:
 + Learn how to [configure this service](https://docs.aws.amazon.com/AmazonS3/latest/dev/)\.
 + View a list of the [API operations available for this service](https://docs.aws.amazon.com/AmazonS3/latest/API/)\.